ny-haskell/composeconference/2016/travel.md

 ## Hotels

 NYC has many fine hotels and hostels.
 We suggest something by the 2/3, R, 4/5, A/C, or G lines.
-Here are some hotels in walking distance to the conference venue.
+Here are some hotels either in walking distance to the conference venue or some distance away but offering conference group rates.

 <div id="hotels">
 	<div class="container">